Mauritius vs. Seychelles: Which Island Is The Perfect Match for You?

 Four Seasons Resort Mauritius

-During my stay in Mauritius, I had the opportunity to experience four different hotels: One&Only Le Saint Géran, Four Seasons Resort Mauritius at Anahita, Anantara Iko Mauritius Resort & Villas, and Shangri-La’s Le Touessrok Resort & Spa.
-Each offered a unique take on the island's charm and luxury.
-You can read more about the best (and not-so-best) hotels in my guide to Mauritius hotels here.
+During my stay in Mauritius, I chose to stay at four different hotels on different sides of the island: One&Only Le Saint Géran, Four Seasons Resort Mauritius at Anahita, Anantara Iko Mauritius Resort & Villas, and Shangri-La’s Le Touessrok Resort & Spa.
+You can read more about my experience and which one I think are the best (and not-so-best) hotels in my post on Mauritius hotels.

 Seychelles

 As I’ve stayed at many Anantara properties before, I decided to stay at Anantara Maia Seychelles Villas for a unique experience.
-We stayed in the Ocean View Pool Villa, perched on a cliff with a magnificent view of the island and the ocean.
-The resort operates with a Beyond All-Inclusive concept, meaning you can order anything, anytime—including cocktails and wines.
+We stayed in the Ocean View Pool Villa with a magnificent view of the island and the ocean.
 Since the accommodation is located on a cliff, you’ll need to walk uphill from the beach or restaurant to get there.
 But don't worry, you won’t need to leave your villa much, though the resort provides buggies that you can call to take you up and down the hill with ease.
 If you’re looking for complete serenity and luxury, this place truly delivers.

 What to do on Mauritius vs. Seychelles